x-square/data_analytics/24-04-advanced-data-analytics.md

 #### Scenario

 Your team is close to completing their user churn project.
-Previously, you completed a project proposal, used Python to analyze and visualize Waze’s user data, conducted a hypothesis test, and built a binomial logistic regression model.
+Previously, you completed a project proposal, used Python to analyze and visualize Waze's user data, conducted a hypothesis test, and built a binomial logistic regression model.
 The final step is to build and test different machine learning models for predicting user churn.

 #### Course 6 tasks